NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-05-sharepoint-online.md

 | Finance Documents | Department-restricted Finance documentation |
 | Sales Resources | Department-restricted Sales resources |

-The library purposes and stopped inheritance for HR, Finance, and Sales follow the lab author's description.
-The screenshots directly establish HR's unique permission assignments.
-Finance and Sales permission lists and permission levels were not supplied; they are not assumed to match HR.
-Company Documents' inheritance status and permission levels are not shown.

 ### Permission inheritance and departmental restriction